Aakash Repeater Courses

 Answer:

-Solution of hydrogen in palladium is such an example in which solute is a gas and solvent is solid.
+Solution of hydrogen in palladium is such an example in which the solute is a gas and the solvent is a solid.

 Mole fraction